What causes cystitis?

 Cystitis can also be more common in women who have been through the menopause, as they produce fewer vaginal secretions, allowing bacteria to multiply.

-In both men and women, damage to the urethra can cause cystitis.
-The urethra may be damaged by:
+In both men and women, damage or irritation to the urethra can cause cystitis.
+Damage to the urethra can cause urine to not leave the body properly or the bladder cannot be emptied fully.

 The best thing to do is familiarise yourself with the cystitis causes listed above and assess whether you might be at risk.
 Once you have done this, you could try out some preventative methods such as: